 Normally, you can borrow a bike at your hotel for free or sometimes for a very small fee.
 Nevertheless, if your hotel does not supply you with a bike, you can rent one downtown.

 If you are cycling from temple to temple, beware that it might get quite hot.
 Therefore, put on some good sun protection, wear a hat, and drink plenty of water throughout the day.
 Also, include as many breaks as you need.

 As a matter of fact, most people visit Lopburi exclusively for the monkeys and mostly on a day trip.
 What can I say, most people are right.
 I know that because I did stay the night – and would not do it again.

 Anyway, arriving at Lopburi, I left my big luggage at the train station and took only a knapsack with me.

 As I said, I did stay the night.
-Not only did I stay the night, I also booked myself to the less charming, most remote hotel ever.
+Not only did I stay the night, but I also booked myself into the less charming, most remote hotel ever.
 This was so me!

-The hotel is located about 4 miles out of town which was nice insofar, that I had to take two different busses that look quite different from those I know from home.
+The hotel is located about 4 miles out of town which was nice insofar, as I had to take two different buses that look quite different from those I know from home.
 They were basically wooden crates with tiny plastic chairs designed for kids.
 Truly unique.
-Actually, this kind of quirky encounters is one of the reasons I love to travel.
+Actually, this kind of quirky encounter is one of the reasons I love to travel.

 Anyway, those wooden crates took me to some industrial-commercial outskirts where there were only big car dealers and hardware megastores.
 Fortunately, there was also a big supermarket where I stocked up on some snacks’n’drinks.
 Hence, I finally visited the real Thailand.
 The part no visitor travels for.